-For transfer via MPI the CPU 314-2BG03 has a MPI interface.
-This supports maximally 32 PG/OP channels.
-For the connection to your PC, a MPI programming cable is to be used.
+For transfer via MPI the CPU has a MPI interface.
+This MPI interface supports maximally 32 PG/OP channels.

+MPI programming cable

 The MPI programming cables are available at VIPA in different variants.
 The deployment of the cables is identical.
 The cables provide a bus enabled RS485 plug for the MPI jack of the CPU and a RS232 res.
 USB plug for the PC.